-- If the roadmap is updated too often or too drastically, the team can lose confidence in both the roadmap itself and in their leadership team’s strategic vision.
+- If you update the roadmap too often or too drastically, the team can lose confidence in both the roadmap itself and in their leadership team’s strategic vision.

-- If the roadmap isn’t updated often enough, the product can fall behind in regards to market expectations, leaving it perpetually one step behind of its competitors.
+- If you don’t update the roadmap often enough, the product can fall behind in regards to market expectations, leaving it perpetually one step behind of its competitors.

 - If the team gets too caught up in short-term iterations, they can lose sight of larger, long-term goals, making it impossible for the product ever to reach its full potential.